Clarifai/docs/docs/api-guide/search/filter.md

 It is important to note that a search by geo location acts as a filter and returns results ranked by any other provided search criteria, whether that is a visual search, concept search, or something else.
 If no other criterion is provided, results will return in the order the inputs were created, NOT by their distance to the center of the search area.

-If you are providing one point and a radius, the radius can be in "mile", "kilometer", "degree", or "radian", marked by keywords `withinMiles`, `withinKilometers`, `withinDegrees`, or `withinRadians`.
+If you are providing one point and a radius, the radius can be in "mile", "kilometer", "degree", or "radian", marked by keywords `withinMiles`, `withinKilometers`, `withinDegrees`, or `withinRadians` respectively.

 If you are providing two points, a box will be drawn from the uppermost point to the lowermost point, and the leftmost point to the rightmost point.